Holographic cameras: an eye for the bulk: Summary and discussion

 Much, evidently, remains to be understood.

 A basic question is whether similar correlators can probe other bulk fields beyond the Einstein frame metric.
-A natural candidate is to generalize the OPE \eqref{grav OPE} to products which vanish at leading power, such as a field $\cO$ and the stress tensor in the presence of a background $\phi^\Psi$ (schematically and omitting indices, we have not tested such formulas): \be \cO_2(x+\delta x)T^{\mu\nu}_1(x) \stackrel{?}{\sim} \int_{H_{d-1}} \frac{d^{d-1}\theta}{(-\theta\.\delta x)^{\Delta_\cO + d}}, L_{x,\theta}[h \partial \phi^\Psi]. \ee Again one would Fourier transform in $\delta x$ to focus on a single geodesic $\theta_x\propto p_x$, and try to single out a point on it using small-impact-parameter singularities caused by graviton exchange with a second geodesic from $y$.
+A natural candidate is to generalize the OPE \eqref{grav OPE} to products which vanish at leading power, such as a field $\cO$ and the stress tensor in the presence of a background $\phi^\Psi$ (schematically and omitting indices, we have not tested such formulas): \be \cO_2(x+\delta x)T^{\mu\nu}_1(x) \stackrel{?}{\sim} \int_{H_{d-1}} \frac{d^{d-1}\theta}{(-\theta\.\delta x)^{\Delta_\cO + d}}, L_{x,\theta}[h \partial \phi^\Psi]. \ee Again one would Fourier transform in $\delta x$ to focus on a single geodesic $\theta_x$, and try to single out a point on it using small-impact-parameter singularities caused by graviton exchange with a second geodesic from $y$.
 Related Regge OPEs with spin have been discussed in \cite{Cornalba:2008qf,Afkhami-Jeddi:2016ntf,Meltzer:2017rtf}.
 This would naturally define (if it works) bulk fields in a boundary-anchored coordinate system $(x,p_x,y)$.
-From this perspective, the extrapolate dictionary $\phi(x,r)\sim r^{\Delta_\cO}\cO(x)$ as $r\to 0$ becomes a simple consequence of the usual local OPE since one can approach $r\to 0$ by taking all four points to be nearby.
+From this perspective, the extrapolate dictionary $\phi(x,r)\sim r^{\Delta_\cO}\cO(x)$ as $r\to 0$ would be a simple consequence of the usual local OPE since $r\to 0$ can be approached by taking all four points to be nearby.

 This type of description is highly redundant: a bulk point $P$ can be labelled by many triples $(x,\theta_x,y)$.
 It is unclear whether this is related to the highly entangled, quantum error-correcting nature of the vacuum in holographic theories \cite{Almheiri:2014lwa}.
-From that perspective, it is generally believed that observations in a boundary region $R$ can probe the full entanglement wedge of that region \cite{Jafferis:2015del}.
+From that perspective, it is also generally believed that observations in a boundary region $R$ can probe the full entanglement wedge of that region \cite{Jafferis:2015del}.
 It is an important question whether, with suitable add-ons, a camera could image this generally larger region.

 We assumed that $1/N$ and $1/\lambda$ corrections at small bulk impact parameters are controlled by flat space physics, and effectively treated them as a nuisance.
-It may be interesting to understand them better.
+It could be interesting to understand them better.